 There are no accreditation standards for programs in Native American Studies, but the proposed program is in keeping with similar programs in the US.
-For example, the certificate program in Native American Indian Studies at the University of Massachusetts (Amherst) requires that students take a total of six courses (18 hours), spread over four required subject areas.
+For example, the certificate program in Native American Indian Studies at the University of Massachusetts (Amherst) requires that students take a total of six courses (18 hours), spread over four required subject areas, including a minimum of one Anthropology course.
 Among others, Oklahoma State's Native American Studies program also requires 18 semester hours.